 Garbage Service Background Information

-Ten years ago, before Santa Rosa County franchised waste hauling, there were numerous haulers operating in the county, illegal dumping was a widespread issue and residents paid on average about $75 per quarter for waste hauling services (which did not include recycling, yard waste or bulk item disposal).
+Over 10 years ago, before Santa Rosa County franchised waste hauling, there were numerous haulers operating in the county, illegal dumping was a widespread issue and residents paid on average about $75 per quarter for waste hauling services (which did not include recycling, yard waste or bulk item disposal).

 Santa Rosa County created a franchise arrangement for the south end of the county in 2011: Waste Pro in the Midway/Gulf Breeze area and Waste Management in the Holley/Navarre area were the selected providers.
 Subsequently, in 2014 the franchise arrangement was expanded to the north end of the county and ECUA was selected to provide the service.